nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 The location of the .ldaprc file can be defined using the LDAPRC environment variable.

-Please contact [Assurance Support service desk (sa.servicedesk@nhs.net)] for certificates and details of the ldap server for your environment.
+Please contact [Assurance Support service desk](mailto:sa.servicedesk@nhs.net) for certificates and details of the ldap server for your environment.

 ### Worked example of the endpoint lookup process ###

-*Given*
+**Given**
 A consuming system which needs to get the HTML View of a patient record at the patient's registered practice.
 The consuming system has the following information about the patient:
 - NHS Number
 - A set of demographic details about the patient

-*When*
+**When**
-The consuming system interfacts with GP Connect
+The consuming system interacts with GP Connect

-*Then*
+**Then**
 The following steps MUST be followed:

 #### Step 0.
 PDS Trace (pre-requisite step)

-The Consuming system is responsible for performing a PDS Trace to both verify the identity of the patient and retrieve the ODS code of the patient's registered primary care practice.
-See https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html
+The Consuming system is responsible for [performing a PDS Trace](integration_personal_demographic_service.html) to both verify the identity of the patient and retrieve the ODS code of the patient's registered primary care practice.

 For this example, NHS Number 9000000084 with demographic details Mr Anthony Tester, 19 Ficticious Avenue, Testtown returns the ODS code T99999